 welcome to Ahmad Humayun's webpage.

-Biography: I received my Ph.D. in computer vision at the School of Interactive Computing, Georgia Institute of Technology in 2018.
+I completed my Ph.D. in computer vision under Jim Rehg at the School of Interactive Computing, Georgia Tech. in 2018.
 My thesis explored recognition problems in videos where motion and sparse labeling can be used to build a life-long object learning system.
-Before attending Georgia Tech, I received my Masters degree in CG, Vision & Imaging in late 2010 from UCL.
+Before Georgia Tech, I received my Masters degree in CG, Vision & Imaging in late 2010 from UCL.
 Here, I researched with Gabriel Brostow (aka Gabe) on detecting regions of occlusion in consecutive video frames.
-I also did a brief stint at The University of Warwick with Nasir Rajpoot, developing registration and dimensionality reduction techniques for cancerous tissue examined under Toponome Imaging System.
-Previously, I was stationed at LUMS SSE where I worked with Sohaib Khan.
-In my 3 years stay, I collaborated with biologists at LUMS SSE and MRC NIMR in developing tracking techniques for fluorescence microscopy.

-Résumé (last updated: November 2019)
+Résumé (last updated: September 2024)

 • PhD Thesis